Asymptotic Behaviour and Cyclic Properties of Weighted Shifts on Directed Trees: Cyclic properties of contractions and their isometric asymptote

+In this paper an orthogonal sum of weighted bilateral shift operators $\sum_{j\in\irJ} \oplus S_{\boldsymbol{w}^{(j)}}$ will be also called a weighted bilateral shift operator.
+The multiplicity of such an operator is the cardinality of $\irJ$ which is denoted by $\#\irJ$.
+We define the multiplicity of unilateral or backward shift operators very similarly.

-This means that $S_{\underline{w}}^*$ is stable or $S_{\underline{w}} \in C_{\cdot 1}(\ell^2(V))$.
-If $S_{\underline{w}} \in C_{\cdot 1}(\ell^2(\Z))$, then the isometric asymptote $U_* \in \irB(\ell^2(\Z))$ of $S_{\underline{w}}^*$ is the simple bilateral backward shift: $U_*e_k = e_{k-1}$.
-Since $U_*^*$ is cyclic, this means that all contractive $C_{\cdot 1}$ bilateral shifts are cyclic.
-Such bilateral shifts exist that have no cyclic vectors and the first example was given by B. Beauzamy in \cite{non-cyclic_bil_shift}.
-In Proposition 42. in \cite{Shields} sufficient conditions can be found for cyclicity and non-cyclicity.
-But there is no characterization for cyclic bilateral shifts which is a little bit surprising since for other cyclic type properties there are such characterizations (for example hyper- or supercyclicity can be found in \cite{hypercyclic_bil} and \cite{supercyclic_bil}).
-Therefore it is a challenging problem to give this characterization for cyclicity.
+If $S_{\boldsymbol{w}} \in C_{\cdot 0}(\ell^2(\Z))$, then we cannot use the above technique.
+We note that bilateral shift operators which do not have any cyclic vector exist.
+The first example was given by B. Beauzamy in \cite{non-cyclic_bil_shift} (see also \cite[Proposition 42]{Shields}).
+As far as we know there is no characterization for cyclic weighted bilateral shift operators which is quite surprising, since for other cyclic type properties we can find characterizations (for example hyper- or supercyclicity can be found in \cite{hypercyclic_bil} and \cite{supercyclic_bil}).
+In our opinion it is a challenging problem to give this characterization for cyclicity.